-- Foundations and Overview of Public Health course 3 credit hours - Required BSE courses
+Foundations and Overview of Public Health course

+Required BSE course

-• Elective BSE courses
+Elective BSE courses

+3 credit hours

+21 credit hours

+15 credit hours

 Any MS or PhD student who has not previously completed the core MPH courses or earned an MPH degree will be required to complete an overview course in public health.
-At the first opportunity students should enroll in

-• BSE 5033 Foundations and Overview of Public Health
+At the first opportunity students should enroll in BSE 5033 Foundations and Overview of Public Health (3 hours).

-•

 BSE 5001 Problems in Biostatistics and Epidemiology

 BSE 5013 Applications of Microcomputers to Data Analysis

 BSE 5113 Principles of Epidemiology

 BSE 5163 Biostatistics Methods I

 BSE 5193 Intermediate Epidemiologic Methods

 BSE 5980 Research for Master's Thesis - 4 credit hours

 BSE 5303 Epidemiology of Infectious Disease

-or
+Or

-BSE 5363 E Epidemiology and Prevention of Chronic Diseases
+BSE 5363 Epidemiology and Prevention of Chronic Diseases

 BSE 5111 Scientific Integrity in Research

-One of the following epidemiologic methods courses:
+At least nine additional hours in epidemiology courses, including at least one of the following epidemiologic methods courses: